-Imagine a calendar day, where the whole world joined together in CELEBRATING nuclear awareness and GLOBAL peace.
+Imagine a calendar day, where the whole world joined together and CELEBRATED nuclear awareness and global peace.

-This statistic, along with the knowledge that China and Russia likely hold just as massive a nuclear arsenal, is very, very alarming…….
-Add into the equation, developing nations like Pakistan building their own nuclear arsenals and the thought of nuclear war seems like an eventual certainty……..
+This statistic, combined with the fact that China and Russia, likely hold similar nuclear arsenals, is very, very, alarming……. add into that equation, developing nations like Pakistan, building their own nuclear arsenals, and the thought of nuclear war, at times, feels inevitable.

-Maybe it won’t happen in the US.
-Maybe the next nuke won’t go off in Pittsburgh or Orlando.
-However, even a nuclear strike on; Pakistan, South Korea, Turkey, Iran, Guatemala, or any other nation for that matter…. could change the entire world…….
+Maybe it won’t occur in the US, maybe the next nuclear weapon won’t explode here, but even if there were a nuclear strike on; Pakistan, South Korea, Turkey, Iran, Guatemala, or any other nation for that matter…. that event would change the entire world…….

-The damage from such an attack would be so inhumane and ecologically devastating, that I believe right now is the time to quit sweeping this issue under the rug and start taking a proactive approach to the nuclear age.
+The damage from such an attack would be so inhumane and ecologically devastating, that I believe right now, is the time to quit sweeping this issue under the rug.
+For these reasons, I believe it’s this moment in history, when people all over the world, need to start taking a pro-active approach to the nuclear age.

 The Nuclear Age

-Take into account, that the new world economy is growing more and more intertwined, isolating less and less of the world’s people everyday.
-This further points to the possibility that nuclear arms might in fact….. never be used again.
-However, history says otherwise and a perpetuating repetition of violence is almost a statistical certainty……
+Take into account, that the new world economy is growing more and more intertwined, isolating less and less of the world’s population, and this further points to the possibility that nuclear arms may in fact….. never be used again.
+However, history says otherwise and a repetition of violence, is almost a statistical certainty……

-To be honest with ourselves as humans, is of the utmost importance on this issue.
-The way the human race has handled nuclear arms, thus far in the infancy of “the nuclear age,” is somewhat frightening in and of itself.
+To be honest with ourselves, is of the utmost importance on this issue.
+I also find it worth noting, that the way the human race has handled nuclear arms thus far, is somewhat frightening.

-Since the dawn of “the nuclear age,” the world has been like a toddler whom god handed a gun…… From the moment the nuclear bomb was created, minds like Albert Einstein and Robert Oppenheimer, developers of the weapon itself, gravely feared it’s future implications.
-Oppenheimer even once called himself “the destroyer of worlds.”
-This was a grim quotation, from a genius who surely wouldn’t have wanted to see his brainchild used for apocalyptic war efforts.
+Since the dawn of, “the nuclear age,” the world has been like a toddler, whom God handed a gun…… From the moment the nuclear bomb was created, minds like Albert Einstein and Robert Oppenheimer, developers of the nuclear weapon itself, gravely feared it’s implications.
+Oppenheimer even once called himself, “the destroyer of worlds,” in reference to successfully testing, the first nuclear weapons.
+This was a grim quotation, from a genius whom surely wouldn’t have wanted his brainchild, used for apocalyptic war efforts.
 Actually, Oppenheimer’s exact quote is even scarier;

 “I am become death, the destroyer of worlds.”…..
 “I am become death.”

-Nobody saw that as a sign that perhaps these issues, concerning the use of extreme force, in any matter, should be handled a little bit more cautiously?
+Nobody saw that as a sign, that perhaps these issues, concerning the use of extreme force, in any matter, should be handled more cautiously?

 I know this is overly ideal, but when will the human race evolve past war?

-When will the human species recognize the need to evolve past violent means for solving disputes?
-Will it take a modern war, with nukes going off, destroying the planet, for people to realize the importance of these issues?
+When will the human race recognize the need to evolve past violence of this magnitude?
+Will it take a modern war, with nukes going off, destroying the planet, in order for our society to realize the importance of these issues?

-I do not seek proliferation, but awareness…. and I believe here at Civilians News, this is in the planets best interest, to tackle the issue head on.
+I do not seek proliferation, but awareness…. and I believe it’s in the entire planet’s best interest, to tackle this issue head on.

-In doing so, I propose NOT proliferation but the need for a new global holiday, recognizing “the nuclear age” as a time of peace and human achievement.
+In doing so, I propose NOT proliferation but a new global holiday, recognizing, “the nuclear age,” as a time of peace and human achievement.

-Imagine a Spring holiday to celebrate a global awakening.
-This could be a sort of rebirth of human intellect, so to speak…..
+Imagine… a Spring holiday, dedicated towards, “a celebration,” of global awakening.
+This could be a sort of rebirth, in human intellect, so to speak…..
 This could be a celebration and not a morbid thing at all.
-Ideally this could occur to create a positive feeling about the human race’s new found achievements and to applaud the fact that nuclear Armageddon has NOT already occurred.
+Ideally, this could occur to create a positive feeling about the human race’s new found achievements and to applaud the fact that nuclear Armageddon has NOT already occurred.

 My Childhood Fear

 Nuclear war is a very SERIOUS topic…..
-Modern day nuclear capabilities far exceed those of the 50’s and 60’s and this subject holds a variety of implications for the future of the human race.
+Modern day nuclear capabilities far exceed those of the 50’s and 60’s and this subject holds a variety of implications, both in the present and the future.

 Jet technology and bombing capabilities in the US and abroad, have substantially grown over the past 50 years.
-Meaning, perhaps it is time that humans took the opportunity to revel in that technology and spread awareness about it’s implications, for future generations to come…..
+That is another reason, why now is a stellar time for humans to take the opportunity to revel in this technology and to spread nuclear awareness, for future generations to come…..